Everest Base Camp Trek Weather in December and January

 On the 25th of December Christmas is celebrated in the city areas mainly in Kathmandu and Pokhara where the majority of the Christian community live and New Year on the 1st of January is celebrated nationwide.

-Although Nepal has its own official calendar, New Year is also observed with celebrations and parties.
+Although Nepal has its official calendar, the New Year is also observed with celebrations and parties.

 All the schools, colleges, and universities remain closed and students visit temples and worship goddesses of wisdom.

-These are some of the major festivals celebrated in Nepal during the month of December and January.
+These are some of the major festivals celebrated in Nepal during December and January.